Cook with Sharmila

 When we know these tips and hacks it's easy to troubleshoot rasgulla at any stage.

-★ The first step is to get the perfect rasgulla.
+• The first step is to get the perfect rasgulla.
 If the rasgulla comes out juicy and soft then it is 90 % done.

-★ Prepare the ras by simmering the milk and adding sugar, saffron, and nuts.
+• Get ready for the ras by simmering the milk and adding sugar, saffron, and nuts.

-★ Soak the rasgulla and chill.
+• Soak the rasgulla in ras and chill.

 I have a detailed post on homemade rasgulla, read that to get the tips and tricks.
 You can use store bought ones if you are still in doubt or pressed out of time.
-Sharing a few tips here to get the perfect recipe

 • Always use curd or yogurt for curdling the milk.
 This is from my personal experience.
 I tried using Lemon juice, vinegar, or even citric acid in my earlier days.
 I felt the robust flavor in my paneer or chenna.
 With yogurt it was perfect and I highly recommend it.